anilsathyan7/tic-tac-toe/README.md

 # Tic-Tac-Toe

-The classic tic-tac-toe game in pygame.
+The classic tic-tac-toe game using pygame.